As a kid, I didn’t really understand what he was talking about, except I guess I figured that Dad didn’t like groups (and other people) very much.

 Where did Technocracy come from?

 Technocracy started in the US in the 1930s, and gained attention in Canada not long after.
-It was a futuristic, utopian movement that appealed to the cynicism created by economic and political collapses of the Great Depression.
+It was a futuristic, utopian movement that appealed to the cynicism created by the economic and political collapses of the Great Depression.

 The Technocracy temple became a Buddhist temple around twenty years ago.
 Back in the 1970s, it was weird to have the Technocracy Temple nearby, but maybe their yin-yang symbol was the most appropriate icon of the interdependence of the spiritualism and materialism.
 Even though the two sides compete for attention, they really need each other.